mi-apps/asseta/SUPPORT.md

 ### I found a bug or have a feature request

 We'd love to hear from you!
-Please email us at support@mi-apps.com with:
+Please email us at mi.apps.requests@gmail.com or create an GitHub Issues with:
 - A description of the issue or feature request
 - Steps to reproduce (if it's a bug)
 - Your device model and iOS version (if relevant)